microsoft/TypeScript-New-Handbook/chapters/Basics.md

 npm install -g typescript
 ```

-> **Side note:** Firstly, if you're on a Unix system like Mac or Linux, you might need a `sudo` at the fron there.
+> **Side note:** Firstly, if you're on a Unix system like Mac or Linux, you might need a `sudo` at the front there.
 But secondly, if you're already pretty experienced with JavaScript and the npm ecosystem, you might be taken aback a bit here.
 > You're probably not the only one if you just had a reaction like  "**\*gasp\*** a global npm install!?" or "**\*groan\*** how am I going to fit this into my build system with Webpack/gulp/etc.?"
 > The good news is, no, you don't have to install TypeScript globally.
 > And don't worry, there are many different integrations for TypeScript with existing build tools.